-- All interventions (assembly and installation operations, assistance, etc.) must be carried out by qualified personnel. - Before modifying the wiring in the control box connection area, fully disconnect the system from the power supply (omnipolar separation). - Protection against electrocution from the control box and all connected electric components is obtained with the correct assembly. - Before any intervention (assembly and installation operations, assistance, etc.), ensure the wiring is in order and that the parameters are correctly set, then make the safety checks. - Falls and collisions can negatively affect the safety functions.
-In this case, the control box must not be operated, even if it displays no evident damage.
+- ➤ All interventions (assembly and installation operations, assistance, etc.) must be carried out by qualified personnel. - ➤ Before modifying the wiring in the connection area or the actuator, fully disconnect the burner control device from the power supply (omnipolar separation). - ➤ To avoid the risk of electrocution, protect the connection terminals in a suitable manner and correctly fix the cover. - ➤ Check the wiring is in order. - ➤ Falls and collisions can negatively affect the safety functions.
+In this case, the servomotor must not be operated, even if it displays no evident damage.